Pratik-raj-26/LGMVIP-Android-Task2/README.md

-A face detector android App using machine learning kit on firebase
+A face detector android App using machine learning kit on firebase using Java Language